Comprehensive Overview of Eyelid Anatomy

 The Structure of the Eyelids

 The upper eyelid starts at the eye and extends upwards joining the skin of the forehead and is distinguished from the forehead skin by the presence of eyebrows.
-Similarly, the lower eyelid starts at the eye and extends to join the skin of the cheek.
+Similarly, the lower eyelid starts at the eye margin and extends to join the skin of the cheek.
 Upon inspection, it is evident that the lower eyelid is looser (laxity) than the upper eyelid, particularly because the tissue within the cheek that blends with the lower eyelid is more dense.

 Skin and Subcutaneous Tissue of the Eyelids